turbot/flowpipe-docs/docs/reference/config-files/connection/duckdb.md

 | `filename` |  String | Optional | Path to a DuckDB database file to open.
 The filename is relative to the [mod location](/docs/run#mod-location)

+All arguments are optional, and a `postgres` connection with no arguments will behave the same as the [default connection](#default-connection).

 ## Attributes (Read-Only)

 | Attribute           | Type   | Description